lgatto/pRolocGUI/vignettes/md_vignette.md

-and on the functions defined in the package [**pRoloc**](http://www.bioconductor.org/packages/release/bioc/html/pRoloc.html) [2] and is especially used for [LOPIT [3]](id3) or [PCP [4]][id4] experiments.
+and on the functions defined in the package [**pRoloc**](http://www.bioconductor.org/packages/release/bioc/html/pRoloc.html) [2] and is especially meant for the analyses of [LOPIT [3]](id3) or [PCP [4]][id4] experiments.
-To achieve reactivity and interactivity pRolocGUI was written in [**shiny**](http://www.rstudio.com/shiny/) notation. pRolocGUI facilitates a higher degree of interactivity with the underlying data, though, it is limited by its deterministic nature and will not offer the high flexibility given by the use of a command based approach.
+To achieve reactivity and interactivity the function of pRolocGUI was written in [**shiny**](http://www.rstudio.com/shiny/) notation.
+The implemented application facilitates a higher degree of interactivity with the underlying data, though, it is limited by its deterministic nature and will not offer the high flexibility given by the use of a command based approach.
 Especially, pRolocGUI addresses to R novices who have constraints of exploring their data by using the console.

-The task of this vignette is not to give an introduction to spatial organelle proteomics.

 pRolocGUI is under active development; current funtionality is evolving and new features will be added.
 This software is free and open-source.
 You are